bartektroszka/solveConflicts/backend/app/README.md

 # Backend

-To run the backend server run:
+To run the backend serwer run:

 ### Linux: